 Admission to the MS Degree, Interpreting Pedagogy concentration requires national certification in addition to a BA/BS degree in a related field.

 Both concentrations in the MS degree program are offered in delivery modes that allow students to live at a distance.
-The program is designed for students who are not local and is delivered using technologies such as Blackboard Collaborate, Fuze, GoREACT, ooVoo, and YouTube.
-Some face-to-face sessions are required in both concentrations to establish strong communities of practice.
+The program is designed for students who are not local and is delivered using technologies such as Zoom, GoREACT, and YouTube.

 The two letters of reference should come from professional interpreters, agency heads, or colleagues who can speak to your ability to study successfully in graduate school.
 The letters should be on letterhead, addressed to Dr. Len Roberson, Program Director, and submitted to the Graduate School along with your other application materials.